pereiragc/git-meets-teaching/Contents.md

 :::

 ## Purpose of this talk
-* Introduce basic Git concepts
-* Inspire you to adopt Git for
+* Inspire you to adopt Git for:
     1. Your own work
     2. Collaborating
     3. Teaching
+* Introduce basic Git concepts (if time allows...)

 ::: notes
 I have only 30 minutes, so I can't go beyond touching the surface.
-What I hope to achieve with this talk is to (1) introduce some jargon and concepts related to git VC'ing, (2) inspire you to adopt git for your own work, as well as for collaborating and teaching purposes
+What I hope to achieve with this talk is to

+1. Show you how git can be useful for collaborating, teaching, **and for your own research**
+2. Introduce some jargon and concepts that will help you learn git
 :::

 ## Why should I care??